guillp/requests_oauth2client/README.md

 resp = api.get("500", raise_for_status=True)
 ```

-You can access the underlying `requests.Session` with the session attribute, and you can provide an already existing and
+You can access the underlying [requests.Session][] with the session attribute, and you can provide an already existing and
-configured `Session` instance at init time:
+configured [requests.Session][] instance at init time:

 ```python
 import requests